 - Positano, Amalfi, and Ravello Tour on a Luxury Bus from Naples

-Take SITA buses from Salerno, Positano, or Sorrento and arrive at Amalfi.
-Then you can change to another SITA bus to reach Ravello.
+- Take SITA buses from Salerno, Positano, or Sorrento and arrive at Amalfi.
+Then change to another SITA bus to reach Ravello.
 Or, walk up the hill to Ravello.